paulpierce34/PSTor/README.md

 # PSTor
 Connect to the Tor network seamlessly with Powershell!
 The purpose of this script is to provide easy function calls for starting/stopping a local Tor proxy and connecting to this proxy via Selenium.
-This will provide the capability to web crawl any site on the deep darkweb or whatever ppl call it these days.
+This will provide the capability to web crawl any site on the deep darkweb.

 The ideal workflow is to run Start-Tor to initialize your Tor proxy, and then Start-WebCrawl to begin your webcrawling excursions.
 Use Stop-Tor when you are finished.